vuejs/vitepress/docs/en/guide/markdown.md

 Danger zone, do not proceed
 :::

-::: details Click me to view the code
+::: details Click me to toggle the code
 ```js
 console.log('Hello, VitePress!')
 ```